AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Second offense: $250 fine, two points added to your driving record, mandatory completion of distracted driving education course

-• Third offense: $500 fine, two points added to your driving record, insurance surcharge
+• Third offense: $500 fine, two points added to your driving record, insurance surcharge, mandatory completion if a distracted driving education course.

 Teen Driver Laws